zuperninja/zuperninja.github.io/_pages/contact.md

-I want to hear your story and idea.
+I want to hear your stories and ideas.
 You can contact me through this form and I will be back to you in a few. :heart:

 &nbsp;